Valuable information regarding the property purchase process in

 There are no restrictions on foreigners ownership of property in the DR.

-Residents and non-residents enjoy the same rights, obligations and benefits.
+Residents and non-residents enjoy the same rights, obligations and also benefits.

 Dominican Republic villas, apartments and condominiums.